 STEP FOUR: ADD THE EARRING RACKS

 Instead of wire stretched across my earring holder, I did my own spin on the racks of the earring holder.
-I used clear colored Stretch Magic jewelry cord.
-I liked the idea of the earrings kind of suspending from the clear cord.
+Also I used clear colored Stretch Magic jewelry cord.
+This is because I liked the idea of the earrings kind of suspending from the clear cord.

 I cut three pieces of Stretch Magic cord to length and stapled them to the back of the frame.
 I left plenty of “clearance” to put the fabric-covered backing on without pinching them or making them too tight.

 STEP FIVE: ADD THE FABRIC PIECE INTO THE FRAME

 Finally, I the fabric-covered glass and carefully worked it into the frame.
 This particular frame didn’t have a cardboard backer, but it would have been easier to work with than the glass.
 I think all DIY’ers and crafters know, though, that we work with what we have!

 This is a quick, easy and fun project.
 I think that I made all the pieces in under 20 minutes.
 Re-assembling the parts the next day took about 5 minutes.
 In fact, I think that I have found a Christmas present to make for a few special people!
 I will enjoy using this earring holder every day and finally clearing the clutter out of my vanity!